reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 - generics
 - throw clauses and more

+Please note that we need a bean validation implementation inside our project for these annotations to work.
+We can use, for example, the Hibernate Validator.

 #### Local Variable Definition
-Let us see how to ensure that our local variable doesn't end up as `null` value:
+Let us see how to ensure that our local variable doesn't end up as a `null` value:
 ```java
 @NotNull String userName = args[0];
 ```